Shelflytics/jake-sku-detector/README.md

-# SKU Detection API
+# SKU Detection Engine

-A lightweight FastAPI server for Stock Keeping Unit (SKU) identification using ONNX model (RetinaNet).
+A lightweight FastAPI server for Stock Keeping Unit (SKU) detection using quantized ONNX model (RetinaNet).
+This core detection engine provides the underlying ML inference capabilities for SKU detection workflows.

 ## About

-This API detects and identifies products/SKUs in retail images.
-The model provides general SKU detection with a single detection class, suitable for:
+This detection engine detects products/SKUs in retail images using a trained RetinaNet model.
+The engine provides general SKU detection with a single detection class, suitable for:

 - Retail inventory management
 - Product recognition in shelf images
 - Automated stock monitoring
-- Package/product identification
+- Package/product detection

-**Note:** The current model supports general SKU detection only, not specific product classification.
-All detected items are identified as generic "products" (class_id: 1).
+**Note:** This engine supports general SKU detection only, not specific product classification.
+All detected items are detected as generic "products" (class_id: 1).

+**Architecture:** This service acts as the core detection engine and can be integrated with higher-level APIs (like `jake-detector-api`) for enhanced business logic and workflow management.

 ## Features

-- SKU detection via URL or file upload
-- ONNX model support for fast inference
+- Core SKU detection engine with quantized ONNX model
+- Fast inference for real-time detection with optimized model size
-- RESTful API with JSON responses
+- RESTful API endpoints for integration
 - Base64 encoded result images with bounding boxes drawn around detected products
-- Product identification with confidence scores
+- Confidence scoring for detection quality assessment
+- Direct integration ready for higher-level services

 ## Installation